 - Consults on the payment of debts and expenses

 - Represents you in state or IRS tax audit or other estate litigation

 - Prepares asset (personal, business, and real estate) appraisals for estate and income tax purposes

 - Keeps real estate assets in good repair

 - Handles collection of rents and payment of expenses

 - Negotiates leases and contracts

 - Recommends buyers, if assets need to be sold

 Estate advisory specialist

-(assigned if Wells Fargo is engaged as executor, trustee, or agent for executor or trustee)
+(assigned if Wells Fargo Bank, N.A., is engaged as executor, trustee, or agent for executor or trustee)